usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 If you want to run through the tutorial exercises but you are unsure of how deeply you will delve, you can postpone two of the installations until later:

-* You will need SchXSLT only when you want to run Schematron
+* You will need XSpec only when you want to run tests of stylesheets or queries using the [XSpec](https://github.com/xspec/xspec) testing framework
-* You will need XSpec only when you want to run XSpec unit tests
+* You will need SchXSLT only when you want to run Schematron (or XSpec tests of Schematron)

 When you see tracebacks suggesting one of these is not supported, you can return to setup.

-Since almost any pipeline will use XSLT and since we do use the latest version (XSLT 3.0/3.1), consider the Saxon installation an essential requirement.
+Since almost any pipeline will use XSLT and since we do use the latest version (XSLT 3.0 with XPath 3.1), consider the Saxon installation an essential requirement.

 ## Step Two: Confirm